Employment and HR

 As noted above in paragraph 2, the rules of interaction between industrial instruments are complex and you should seek independent legal advice regarding your specific circumstances.

-A common law contract will be subject to the NES and any applicable modern award or enterprise agreement.
+A common law contract will be subject to any applicable industrial instrument, such as the NES, an applicable modern award or enterprise agreement.

-An employment contract cannot provide less generous conditions than, or otherwise contravene, the NES and any applicable modern award or enterprise agreement.
+An employment contract cannot provide less generous conditions than, or otherwise contravene, an applicable industrial including the NES and any applicable modern award or enterprise agreement.
 An employer cannot 'contract out of' or undercut an employee's minimum entitlements under the NES or any relevant award or agreement, even if the employee agrees to it.

-While Cleardocs has taken care to ensure that the Employment Contract kit complies with the NES and Fair Work Act (FW Act) as at 30 September 2019, you should seek independent legal advice as to whether any industrial instrument applies to an employee before implementing a Cleardocs template
+While Cleardocs has taken care to ensure that the Employment Contract kit complies with the NES and Fair Work Act (FW Act) as at 11 December 2023, you should seek independent legal advice as to whether any industrial instrument applies to an employee before implementing a Cleardocs template to ensure that it suits your needs.

 If you need assistance about the interaction of industrial instruments with the contract, please seek independent legal advice or contact Cleardocs on 1300 307 343.